dime-worldbank/dime-account-admin/instructions/request-name-change.md

 GitHub has implemented a lot of support to make name changes as seamless as possible, but below are still a few things good to consider before changing the name.

+### Use a best practice for a new name

+Select a repo name that is descriptive, but will be simple to type in a URL.
+Here are some guidelines on what is simple to type as a URL.

+* No spaces.
+Spaces are not allowed in URLs.
+For that reason spaces are not even allowed in repo names on GitHub.
+Instead, use hyphens: `-`
+* No underscores: `_`.
+URLs are often formatted as blue underlined text, and underscores do not blend well with underlined text.
+It usually looks messy.
+Instead, use hyphens `-`.
+* No upper-case letters.
+In some uses, URLs _are_ case-sensitive, but in others they _are not_.
+This can cause confusion or failure to connect.
+The best way to avoid this is to use only lower-case.
+That also looks better, as the other parts of your repo URL (`https`, `github.com` and `dime-worldbank`) will all be lower-case.
+* Use only lower-case letters (a-z) and numbers (0-9), and do not start with a number.
+Do not use any special characters (like `&`, `!`, `()`, etc).
+They might make your URL error-prone.
+The one exception to this rule is the hyphen character `-`.
+It is a URL-safe character and it is good for splitting the repo names into words without using a space.
+* Avoid long repo names as it will make the URL too long.
+If someone at some point needs to enter the URL manually it will be cumbersome and error prone.
+And a long URL might not display well when you include it in a text or on the front page of a publication, etc.

 ### Redirect of old URLs

 GitHub will re-direct most old URLs to the new URLs, but not all.